Whether You Are Overweight or Underweight

 - Supplement after dinner with The Root Cause Building Smoothie: 1 avocado (300 calories), 1 cup coconut milk (150 calories), 1 banana (100 calories), 2 egg yolks (100 calories, if tolerated), 1 scoop of protein of beef/pea protein (60 calories) – You can also add cooked sweet potatoes if you need more carbs.
 [For more recipes and real food meal plans, check out my Root Cause Recipes]

 - Get tested for gut infections.
 Gut infections can prevent the digestion and assimilation of foods, leaving you underweight and malnourished.
 Even if you’ve come out negative on a previous test, it’s always best to do two tests to reduce the rate of false negatives.
 My favorite gut infection tests are GI-MAP, GI Pathogen Screen 401H (BioHealth), and GI Effects (Genova).
-You can order these tests through your doctor or through my through the links above.
+You can order these tests through your doctor or through the links above.

 - Get your adrenals tested with an Adrenal Saliva test, like the HPA Stress Profile from BioHealth.
 In some, stressed adrenals may lead to poor absorption of foods.
 You can order this test through your doctor, or you can order it yourself.